GIS-sys/PythonExeCrossCompile/README.md

 3) Put all source files into `project/` folder with `main.py` as an entry point

-4) Set an env variable:
+4) Set an env variable for convenience (it's a path to main.py, but how it's visible from wine):

 ```bash
 CROSS_PROJECT=$(echo "Z:"$(pwd)"/project/main.py" | tr / \\)